 Going Through Alcohol Detox

-When you go through detox in West Palm Beach or Fort Lauderdale, Florida, you experience a variety of withdrawal symptoms.
+When you go through detox in Jupiter or Fort Lauderdale, Florida, you experience a variety of withdrawal symptoms.
 These symptoms include mild effects like nausea and headaches.
 But your symptoms can quickly worsen, becoming delirium tremens (DTs) with seizures and hallucinations.

 If your health is otherwise good, the alcohol withdrawal timeline takes you through several phases.
 These phases include acute withdrawal, which is the week to 10 days of your worst withdrawal symptoms.
 Symptoms of acute withdrawal include rapid heart rate, high blood pressure, intense sweating, body temperature changes, nausea, and vomiting.

 After acute withdrawal comes early abstinence.
 This period of anxiety, depression, sleeplessness, and other psychological symptoms will last three to six weeks after you stop drinking.
 These symptoms occur after you leave the detox facility, usually while you undergo rehab treatment or support programs.

 Protracted abstinence is the last phase of alcohol withdrawal.
 During this phase, you need support around you to continue on a positive path of recovery.
 Anxiety, unease, negativity, cravings for alcohol, and the potential for relapse will mark this time in your recovery.
 With the right support and therapies, you get through this period.